The maximum group size for a proper conversation is four.

 Naturally occurring interactive groups are not observed with more than six people.

-If you know more about the work of James and Hart as mentioned here, please send me a note as I’ve been unable to find anything on the web.
+If you can provide any information about the work of James and Hart as mentioned here, please send Jack a note.

 At Vagas, Brazil’s market leader in e-recruitment, the average group consists of 3 to 5 employees.

-Source: Self-Management At Vagas: Zero Functional Hierarchy, No Targets, And Powerful Consensus, on Corporate Rebels.
+Source: Self-Management At Vagas: Zero Functional Hierarchy, No Targets, And Powerful Consensus, on Corporate Rebels website.

 At Basecamp, three is a magic number.